The Silver Snail

 $18/night: full hookups

-HUGE campground nestled in the trees, so not much sunshine, but beautiful location and great proximity to Astoria and beaches.
+HUGE campground nestled in the trees, so not much sunshine, but beautiful

 HARRIS BEACH STATE PARK, Brookings